Shengqiang-Zhang/LoHo-Ravens/README.md

 repository [CLIPort-Batchify](https://github.com/ChenWu98/cliport-batchify).
 The video and homepage of this project are available at [this website](https://cisnlp.github.io/lohoravens-webpage/).

+Warnings: I'm currently refactoring the code and write documentation for this repo.
+Feel free to provide feedback to me.
+Thanks for your patience to explore this code repo.

 ## Installation (overriding the original repo)

 1. Create environment: